Powerlearnproject/se-day1-assignment-EmmanuelMutiso/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software enginnering is the approach to the design, development, testing, and maintenance of software applications and it involves applying engineering principles to software creation, ensuring that it is reliable, efficient, and meets user requirements.
-IMPORTANCE OF SOFTWARE ENGINEERING IN THE TECHNOLOGY INDUSTRY Efficiency- it streamlines processes, increasing efficiency and productivity.
+IMPORTANCE OF SOFTWARE ENGINEERING IN THE TECHNOLOGY INDUSTRY.
+Efficiency- it streamlines processes, increasing efficiency and productivity.
 Scalability-it also designs scalable designs that can grow with demand.
 Reliability- it ensures the software is robust and reliable.